hanabi/hanabi.github.io/README.md

 ### Hard Bluffs

-* Sometimes, it can be ambiguous as to whether a player blind played a card into a *Bluff* or a *Finesse* + *Prompt*.
+* Sometimes, it can be ambiguous as to whether a player blind-played a card into a *Bluff* or a *Finesse* + *Prompt*.
 In this situation, *Occam's Razor* applies, so players should always opt with the former (simpler) interpretation.
 When such a *Bluff* occurs, it is called a *Hard Bluff* to disambiguate from situations where *Bluffs* happen with no ambiguity.
 * For example, this is a *Finesse* + *Prompt* and NOT a *Hard Bluff*:
   * Only red 1 is played on the stacks.
 No cards are in the discard pile.
   * Cathy has a 3 clued in her hand (with no color information on it).
   * Alice clues Cathy about a brand new 4.
-  * Bob blind plays red 2.
+  * Bob blind-plays red 2.
   * In a normal Bluff, a "one-away" card is clued.
 However, Cathy sees that the highest stack is the red stack, so the 4 in her hand must be "2-away".
   * Thus, Cathy does NOT read it as a *Bluff*; she is promised red 3 and red 4, so she plays the unknown 3 as red 3.
 * For example, this IS a *Hard Bluff*:
   * Red 1 AND blue 2 are played on the stacks.
 No cards are in the discard pile.
   * Cathy has a 3 clued in her hand (with no color information on it).
   * Alice clues Cathy about a brand new 4.
-  * Bob blind plays red 2.
+  * Bob blind-plays red 2.
   * This could be a normal *Bluff* if the 4 in her hand is blue 4, since blue 4 is currently "one-away".
 Thus, Cathy DOES NOT assume that her 4 is red 4, and subsequently, does DOES NOT assume that her unknown 3 is a red 3.
 However, it could ALSO be the case that the 4 is a red 4 (if the 3 in her hand happens to be red 3).
   * Thus, Cathy marks down both possibilities for later and does not play anything right now.